-- Produce a scoping study to inform the MSG's decision on the scope of Liberia's 2019/2020 for EITI Flexible Reporting Framework - Produce the 13th EITI Report for Liberia covering the period 2019/2020.
-The report should include precisely the following: - ➤ Information about the impact of Covid-19 on the legal and fiscal terms governing the extractive industries. - ➤ We are providing timely and reliable information about actual and projected revenues from the extractive industries in light of the shift in commodity prices. - ➤ Identifying and mitigating possible corruption risks across the extractives value chain in light of the Covid-19 pandemic. - ➤ Monitoring revenue transfers, payments, and benefits to local communities - > Strengthening timely and regular government and company disclosures per the EITI Standard. - ➤ I am providing an assessment of the comprehensiveness and reliability of the disclosures and recommendations regarding audit practices and reforms needed to bring them in line with international standards. - > Support the MSG in agreeing to recommendations for strengthening government systems and natural resource governance. - Progress in addressing recommendations from previous EITI reporting or corrective actions from Validation
+- Produce a scoping study to inform the MSG's decision on the scope of Liberia's 2020/2021 for EITI Flexible Reporting Framework - Produce the 14th EITI Report for Liberia covering the period 2020/2021.
+The report should include specifically the following: - ➤ Information about the impact of Covid-19 on the legal and fiscal terms governing the extractive industries. - ➤ They provide timely and reliable information about actual and projected revenues from the extractive industries in light of the shift in commodity prices. - ➤ Identifying and mitigating possible corruption risks across the extractives value chain in light of the Covid-19 pandemic. - ➤ Monitoring revenue transfers, payments, and benefits to local communities - > Strengthening timely and regular government and company disclosures per the EITI Standard. - ➤ I am providing an assessment of the comprehensiveness and reliability of the disclosures and recommendations regarding audit practices and reforms needed to bring them in line with international standards. - > Support the MSG in agreeing to recommendations for strengthening government systems and natural resource governance. - Progress in addressing recommendations from previous EITI reporting or corrective actions from Validation